-- g.
-Replacement may not be required for diseased trees being removed.
-Documentation of diseased trees shall accommodate all submittals as described in section 27-446. - h.
+- f.
+Trees shall be selected from the city's tree list, located in section 27-450, and shall reach comparable size at maturity as the tree(s) being removed. - f.
+Replacement may not No replacement will be required for diseased trees being removed.
+In determining the required relocation or replacement of trees, the city manager or designee shall consider the intended use of the property, with an evaluation of the following: Documentation of diseased trees shall accommodate all submittals as described in section 27-446. - gf.
 Maintenance of replacement trees.
 Replacement trees shall be maintained through appropriate watering, nutrients, and pruning to guarantee their survival and growth.
-The city manager or designee shall require any replacement trees that die within five (5) years of planting shall be replaced to meet the original requirements.
+The city manager or designee shall require any replacement trees that die within two-five (25) years of planting shall be replaced to meet the original requirements. - (1) Existing tree coverage. - (3) Number of trees to be removed on the entire property. - (3) Area to be covered with structures, parking and driveways. - (4) Topography and drainage of the site and its environs. - (5) Character of the site and its environs. - (6) Ecology of the site.